 - CMS users must be full-time employees of Saint Louis University, undergo training in the system and agree to terms and conditions of use.
-Students, including student interns, may not have access to the CMS.
+Students, including graduate students and student interns, may not have access to the CMS.

 - CMS users for sections of slu.edu should be appointed by the dean, vice president or other leadership for the area of web content being edited.
 Employees chosen to edit the website should have excellent writing and editing skills but advanced technical skills are not required.

 - Most users will be placed into a workflow for edited content to be reviewed by a marketing professional within their college/school/division or by Marcom employees.

 - Users may edit text, images and other assets on the site but do not access source code and need to use existing stylesheets and templates.
 Coding is not permitted.

 In becoming a CMS user, you partner with the Division of Marketing and Communications.
 After completing the training course and passing a quiz, users must also fill out an agreement to use slu.edu appropriately.

 When creating content for SLU.edu, your first priority should be the user.
 Most often, that is a prospective student, families and alumni.

 Your site should be intuitive and easy to use, so people can quickly find what they need, even if they are unfamiliar with the University and its departmental structure.